s1m0ness/PeakRMSCompressorWorkbench/README.md

   ```plaintext
   JUCE\modules
   ```
-- in Projucer, click Visual Studio to export and build the solution.
+- in Projucer, click on Visual Studio exporter and build the solution.
 ---

 #### 6. Set Up AudioPluginHost